neulab/awesome-align/README.md

-# AWESOME: Aligning Word Embedding Spaces of Multilingual Encoders
+## AWESOME: Aligning Word Embedding Spaces of Multilingual Encoders

 `AWESOME` is a tool that can extract word alignments from multilingual BERT (mBERT) and allows you to fine-tune mBERT on parallel corpora for better alignment quality.

-## Basic Usage
+## Dependencies

 First, you need to install the dependencies: